wassname/Judgemark-v2lp/README.md

    ```

 3. **Sending Requests to the Judge Model**
-   Each snippet + prompt is sent to the `--judge-model` via the functions in `utils/api.py`.
+   Each completion + prompt is sent to the `--judge-model` via the functions in `utils/api.py`.
 We specify a moderate temperature (often `0.5`) and top-k for variability.

 4. **Parsing the Judge Output**
    The script captures lines like `Nuanced Characters: 8` or `Weak Dialogue: 3`, extracts the numeric scores, and aggregates them into a single raw score.
-Negative markers (like “Weak Dialogue”) are inverted so 10 = worst.
+Negative criteria (like “Weak Dialogue”) are inverted so 10 = worst.

 5. **Storing & Re-Trying**
    Results are saved in your designated `runs-file`.
-If a snippet fails or provides incomplete scores, the script can retry (in subsequent runs) without overwriting previous data.
+If an item fails or provides incomplete scores, the script can retry (in subsequent runs) without overwriting previous data.

 6. **Final Judgemark Scores**
    Once all samples are scored:
    - A *raw* Judgemark score is computed from the distribution of assigned scores.
-   - A *calibrated* score is computed after normalizing each judge’s “score spread” to a standard range.
+   - A *calibrated* score is computed after normalizing each judge’s “score spread” to a standard distribution anchored to the mean, 25th & 75th percentile, upper & lower range.
+Calibration linearly transforms the distribution from these anchor points to match an ideal distribution of 0-10 range, 5 mean, and 25th & 75th percentile
    - Additional metrics quantify how consistent (stable) and discriminative the judge is.

 ## Interpreting the Results